My Role

 Before diving too deep into solutions and to help bring clarity and simplification, we broke down the major design needs into three key areas:

-Provide a redesigned event creation process with user experiences improvements and enhanced capabilities
+• Create a Simplified Event Creation Process with a redesigned event creation process, user experience improvements and enhanced capabilities.

-Seamlessly integrate Events into existing workflows so it works for existing and new customers while limiting increase in scope.
+• Integrate Events into existing workflows so it works for existing and new customers while limiting the scope of the redesigns.

 Establishing Success Metrics